herbps10/reactor/README.md

 Reactor notebooks are saved as [R markdown](https://rmarkdown.rstudio.com/articles_intro.html) files, which you can open and edit like any other Rmd file.
 You can see examples of notebook files in the [`inst/examples`](https://github.com/herbps10/reactor/tree/master/inst/examples) folder.

 ### Run as Shiny
 Reactor notebooks can be run as Shiny applications, making it easy to deploy notebooks online for sharing with others.
+See `vignette("shiny_deployment")` for an example of deploying a notebook to [shinyapps.io](https://www.shinyapps.io).

 ## And more